 A mixture of rain, snow and hail soaked the Patriot army as they slogged through the night.
 Their food supplies were spent, and many of their muskets were rendered useless due to moisture.
 General Henry Knox urged his artillery squadron, with their heavy, horse-drawn munitions wagons, to press on as silently as possible so not to alert the Hessians they were coming.
 Just a half hour outside of Trenton, General Washington was grateful to see his army pick up their pace.
 Now, as outlying buildings were coming into view, the troops seemed eager for their Commander’s signal to attack.

 The Hessians, in fact, had been tipped off about Washington’s impossible-sounding plan of attack.
 Even though the German troops were also dealing with this cold front, they slept and took their meals in large barracks, or in the homes of Trenton citizens who had long since deserted their town.
 To the highly-trained mercenary soldiers, these ragtag American rebels posed no threat.
 They were also sure that Washington could never succeed in moving his troops such a great distance and through such a blizzard.
-When the Hessian Commander, Colonel Johann Rall, was on his way to Christmas dinner, he received a note warning about the impending attack, he simply tucked it into his jacket and scoffed, “Let them come!”
+When the Hessian Commander, Colonel Johann Rall, was on his way to dinner, he received a note warning about the impending attack, he simply tucked it into his jacket and scoffed, “Let them come!”

 In the early morning of December 26th, American cannons fired down Trenton’s King and Queen Streets, wiping out all of the Hessians on guard duty.
 A contingent of surprised Germans rushed out of their barracks and quickly formed lines of defense.
 After they fired their first rounds, and attempted to reload, the Americans descended upon them.
 Initially, it was hand-to-hand combat, but throughout the town, wherever the Hessians tried to regroup, they were met with American troops who overpowered them.